 Road Closures: Going-to-the-Sun Road is only open in the summer due to heavy snowfall, typically opening for the year in late June.

 Insider Tip: Since the drive is only open a few months out of the year, expect crowds.
 Avoid the busiest part of the day by starting your drive early, before 8 am!
-In 2021, there is a timed registration system to enter the road.
+In 2021, there is a timed registration system to enter the road (read all about the timed entry system for the Going to the Sun Road here).

 Driven by Julia Jennings from Well Planned Journey